Contact Us

 Ultimately, neither are correct.
 Blanket statements such as these do not help you fine-tune the cannabis plants in your environment.
 Instead, you'll need to adjust your lighting or the duration of light that your plants receive to optimize your cannabis garden.

-Many professional grows supply additional light to increase the lighting duration and intensity
+Many professional growers supply additional light to increase the lighting duration and intensity

 Before showing you how to determine the duration of light that your plants need, let's do an overview of DLI, PPFD, and PAR.